Making Interpretable Discoveries from Unstructured Data: A High-Dimensional Multiple Hypothesis Testing Approach: Appendix

-Building autointerp pipelines for scalable description of features produced from dictionary learning methods is an active area of AI/ML research.
-Most best practices rely on leveraging LLMs themselves to interpret the features, per the pioneering work of \cite{bills2023language}.
+Building autointerp pipelines for scalable description of features produced from sparse dictionary learning methods is an active area of AI/ML research.
+Most best practices rely on leveraging LLMs themselves to interpret the features and later score these interpretations, per the pioneering work of \cite{bills2023language}.

 Heuristically, most of these pipelines operate by collecting text samples on which a given feature activates the most in a particular corpus (as well as perhaps sampling additional text samples across the empirical distribution of activation strengths) and weaving information about these activations---alongside the activating text---into prompts that LLMs are asked to interpret.
-Though autointerp descriptions are available for all features for the Gemma Scope models, they are learned based on the distribution of Gemma's pretraining data, and as such benefit from being refined through a ``local'' autointerpretation strategy based on text samples from the unstructured dataset distribution $P$.
+Though autointerp descriptions are available for the T-SAE and some other SAEs, these descriptions are learned based on the distribution of the SAE's pretraining data (the Pile \citep{gao_pile_2021} for the T-SAE), and as such benefit from being refined through a \textit{local} autointerpretation strategy that uses text samples from the unstructured dataset distribution $P$.